codevibe-de/java9-17.training/x22-jpms/EXERCISE-22.md

 Does it still compile or can you execute it?

 NOTE: From now on you need to execute `mvn -q --projects=appl compile exec:exec@runModule` to start your application when using Maven!
-The `runModule` identifies some other `<execution>` block in the build script, which correctly sets module-path and also declares the module to launch from our main class from.
+The `runModule` part identifies some other `<execution>` block in the build script, which correctly sets module-path and also declares the module to launch from our main class from.

 ## 02) Fix it